 I sat pondering this question three weeks before Father’s Day and it vexes me.
 I suppose my answer changes depending on how I look at it, as a son or as a father myself

 As a son I would love a day when I made my dad happy, a day full of good memories.
 For my dad at this stage in life it would be a day fly fishing.
-Starting with a nice cooked breakfast and a walk to a chalk river to stalk wild brown trout, just a warm summer's morning, no one around and the sound of birds in the trees, the trickle of the river and the rhythmic sound of fly casting.
+Starting with a nice cooked breakfast, then finding our fishing gear and walking to a chalk river to stalk wild brown trout, just a warm summer’s morning, no one around and the sound of birds in the trees, the trickle of the river and the rhythmic sound of fly casting.
 The morning would have produced couple of nice fish and then as the sun rose, a nice long lunch at a country pub.
 The afternoon would consist of a drive to the mouth of the river and as the day waned, an hour or two in waders chasing the sea trout or salmon.
 The day would end for him with no aching joints but with simply fond memories and a glass of 20 year old Laphroaig whiskey.
-But my dad's idea of a perfect day could be a very different day from my own...
+But my dad’s idea of a perfect day could be a very different day from my own…

 The Father and Divorced Dad